Mastering Value Investing: Essential Principles and Techniques

 Margin of Safety

 Finally, the margin of safety is the difference between a company’s intrinsic value and its current market price.
-This principle, central to value investing, acts as a buffer against the uncertainties and fluctuations of the stock market.
+This principle, central to value investing, acts as a buffer against the stock market’s uncertainties and fluctuations.
 By buying stocks with a substantial margin of safety, investors can limit their downside risk.

 Business Model and Industry Position